-Once the academic and company feel there is a path forward to bring the technology into the company then it proceeds to a license.
-Oftentimes the company is not sure and needs to bring the technology in under an evaluation license to ensure that the technology works before they can commit to a license.
-This is accomplished via an option agreement that would (a) obligate the academic to hold the rights to the technology for a certain period of time within which it will execute a license to the company and (b) grant the company rights to test/evaluate the technology.
+Once the academic and company feel there is a path forward to bring the technology into the company, then it proceeds to a license.
+Oftentimes, the company is not sure and needs to bring the technology in under an evaluation license to ensure that the technology works before they can commit to a license.
+This is accomplished via an option agreement that would (1) obligate the academic to hold the rights to the technology for a certain period of time within which it will execute a license to the company and (2) grant the company rights to test/evaluate the technology.
 These agreements are accompanied by nominal fee arrangements, oftentimes to cover patent costs previously incurred and/or that would be incurred during the option period.
-Once the parties are engaged in negotiations, it is typical to start with a termsheet.
-It is good to get all the deal-breakers addressed in the term sheet and get verbal understanding of the key terms before committing to paper.
+Once the parties are engaged in negotiations, it is typical to start with a term sheet.
+It is good to get all the deal breakers addressed in the term sheet and get a verbal understanding of the key terms before committing to paper.
+For universities and AMCs, a typical concern is companies not committing to diligent development of technologies they license.
+This would be an issue that is best addressed early on in the negotiation.
 A combination of an exchange of a written draft agreement and periodic verbal communication will ensure that things are proceeding on track.

 Time periods to complete these transactions can vary widely.
-Options agreements typically can be drawn up within a few days to a month.
-License agreements for nonexclusive license agreements take on average about 2 to 6 months to finalize.
-For exclusive license agreements, the time period varies quite widely.
-If there are two committed parties that want to get a deal done it can be as quick as 3 to 4 months.
-An average deal would probably take 6 to 9 months to complete.
+Option agreements typically take a few days to a month.
+Agreements for nonexclusive license to technologies take on average about 2-6 months to finalize.

+For exclusive license agreements the period varies quite widely.
+If there are two committed parties that want to get a deal done, it can be as quick as 3-4 months.
+An average deal would probably take 6-9 months to complete.
 In all instances of licenses, TTOs always prefer to start from their template.
 Given that companies' license agreements are designed for company-to-company transactions, it is very cumbersome and time-consuming for the academic licensing professional to adapt the company template to fit the academic's needs.
 If the institution has previously licensed the technology either nonexclusively or exclusively in another field, there would be a constraint to using terms they have agreed to with the other parties on the same technology.
-Also, if that company and the academic have a prior license agreement, the quickest way to a deal would be to start with that as a template for at least the nontechnology-specific terms.
+Moreover, if that company and the academic have a prior license agreement, the quickest way to a deal would be to start with that as a template for at least the nontechnology-specific terms.